A topological degree theory for rotating solutions of planar systems: A characterization of the degree

 \section{A characterization of the $\mydeg$ degree}

 We now study in more detail the framework introduced in the previous section.
 In particular, we plan to investigate the relationship between the value of $\deg(f_T,U,0)$ and the values of $\mydeg(F_T,U,\nu_i)$, where we recall that $\nu_i:=(2\pi i,0)$.
-There is a substantial difference whether or not the origin belongs to $U$, as also illustrated in Figure \ref{fig:zero}.
+There is a substantial difference whether or not the origin belongs to $U$, as we see in the following theorem, cf.~also Figure \ref{fig:zero}.

 \begin{theorem} Let $U\subset \R^2$ be an open bounded set.
 Consider a map $\phi\colon[0,T]\times \clos U \to\R^2$ as in \eqref{cond:flow} and such that $\Null\cap \partial U=\emptyset$, i.e.~$0_{\R^2}\notin\phi([0,T]\times \partial U)$.
 The maps $f_T\colon\clos{U}\to\R^2$ and $F_T\colon\partial \Us \to\Hs$ are defined as in Section \ref{sec:flow}.
 Then